tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 .. image:: control_bills/control-bills-quantities-default-setting.png
    :align: center
-   :alt: Vendor bills default control setting for new products in Odoo Purchase
+   :alt: Vendor bills default control setting for new products in CoquiAPPs Purchase

 By selecting *On ordered quantities*, you can create a vendor bill as soon as you confirm an order.
 The quantities mentioned in the purchase order are used to generate the draft bill.